 1. Foreword 5

-PAR Γ A: APPLICATION, ADMISSION AND REGISTRATION 9
+PAR' T A: APPLICATION, ADMISSION AND REGISTRATION 9

 2. Application, admission and registration: Overview 9

 3. Admission requirements 9

 4. Finding (a) potential supervisor(s) 10

 5. Application for postgraduate studies and provisional admission 12

 6. Research proposal 12

 7. The ad hoc committee 14

 8. Approval by the Faculty Board (admission) 16

 9. Registration 17

 10. Preparatory student registration 17

 11. Short procedure registration 19

 12. Admission and registration: General 20

-PAR PART B: CONDUCTING AND SUPERVISING RESEARCH
+PAR' T B: CONDUCTING AND SUPERVISING RESEARCH 22

 13. Relationship between student and supervisor(s) 22

 14. Complaints on feedback 24

 15. Annual reporting and monitoring of progress 24

 16. Referencing and plagiarism 25

 17. Changes in research problem, title and/or supervisors(s) 26

 18. Conversion from master's to doctorate 26

 19. Interruption and deregistration of master's and doctoral studies 29

 20. Continuation of registration 31

-PAR T C: COMPLETION AND SUBMISSION 33
+PAR' T C: COMPLETION AND SUBMISSION 33

 21. General thesis and dissertation requirements 33

 22. Initiating submission for examination

 23. Plagiarism check 34

 24. Permission for submission for examination 35

-25. Submission for examination: What, when and where 36 PART T D: EXAMINATION 38 26.
-Examination: General 38 27.
-Appointing an assessment panel (master's) and a non-examining chairperson (doctor 39 ates) 28.
-Selecting and appointing examiners: General 40 29.
-Selecting and appointing examiners: Master's 41 30.
-Selecting and appointing examiners: Doctorates 43 31.
-Selecting and appointing an assessor (doctorates only) 45 32.
-Examination procedures: Master's 46 33.
-Master's disputes 59 34.
-Examination procedures: Doctorates 60 35.
-Doctorate disputes 69 36.
-Orals (doctorates) 72 PART Γ E: GENERAL 79 37.
-Ownership of research and publication of master's theses and doctoral dissertations 79 38.
-Procedure for sensitive master's theses and doctoral dissertations 79 PART Τ F: FORMS 80 39.
-Form A: Letter to external supervisors 80 40.
-Form B: Anticipated submission of a master's thesis for examination 80 41.
-Form C: Anticipated submission of a doctoral dissertation for examination 80 42.
+25. Submission for examination: What, when and where 37 PART ΓD: EXAMINATION 39 26.
+Examination: General 39 27.
+Appointing an assessment panel (master's) and a non-examining chairperson (doctor 40 ates) 28.
+Selecting and appointing examiners: General 41 29.
+Selecting and appointing examiners: Master's 42 30.
+Selecting and appointing examiners: Doctorates 44 31.
+Selecting and appointing an assessor (doctorates only) 46 32.
+Examination procedures: Master's 47 33.
+Master's disputes 60 34.
+Examination procedures: Doctorates 61 35.
+Doctorate disputes 70 36.
+Orals (doctorates) 74 PART Γ E: GENERAL 80 37.
+Ownership of research and publication of master's theses and doctoral dissertations 80 38.
+Procedure for sensitive master's theses and doctoral dissertations 80 PART Γ F: FORMS 81 39.
+Form A: Letter to external supervisors 81 40.
+Form B: Anticipated submission of a master's thesis for examination 81 41.
+Form C: Anticipated submission of a doctoral dissertation for examination 81 42.
 Form D: Permission for submission for examination of master's thesis and plagia check confirmation 43.
-Form E: Permission for submission for examination of doctoral dissertation an plagiarism check confirmation 44. orm F: Submission of hard copy/ies of master's thesis or doctoral dissertation fo 45.
+Form E: Permission for submission for examination of doctoral dissertation plagiarism check confirmation 44. orm F: Submission of hard copy/ies of master's thesis or doctoral dissertation for amination - declaration by candidate 45.
 Form G: Instructions to examiners for the examination of a master's thesis, including exami

-46. Form H: Instructions to examiners for the examination of a doctoral dissertation, including examiner's report Form I: Instructions to assessor for the assessment of a doctoral dissertation, including assessor's report 48.
+46. Form H: Instructions to examiners for the examination of a doctoral dissertation, including examiner's report81 47.
+Form I: Instructions to assessor for the assessment of a doctoral dissertation, including assessor's report 48.
 Form J: Approval from supervisor(s) for preparatory registration 49.
-Form K: Approval from supervisor(s) for short-procedure registration PART G: ANNEXURES82 50.
+Form K: Approval from supervisor(s) for short-procedure registration PART G: ANNEXURES83 50.
 Annexure 1 - Student-supervisor agreement 51.
-Annexure 2 - Summary of duties of an assessment panel for a master's examination 86 52.
-Annexure 3 - Summary of duties of non-examining chairperson (NEC) for a doctoral examination
+Annexure 2 - Summary of duties of an assessment panel for a master's examination 87 52.
+Annexure 3 - Summary of duties of non-examining chairperson (NEC) for a doctoral examination89